ran-guin/svg-d3/README.md

 ## Directions

-### Setup
+### Setup (to adapt this repository for your own use)
+- reset url for your own repository
+  - `git remote set_url origin 'https:github.com/<you>/<pkgName>`

+- update custom attributes of package.json file
+- add your own name to the LICENSE.md file

+- (optionally save your own custom version of this template under your own repository)

-- add your.js file(s) to src/ directory
+- add index.js file(s) to src/ directory
-- add your.js file(s) to test/ directory (optional but recommended)
+- add index.js file(s) to test/ directory (optional but recommended)
-- npm install 3rd party packages as required
+- `npm install -S ...` (install 3rd party packages as required)
-- run 'npm run build'
+- `npm run build`
 - recursively add tests & edit as required to ensure working...

 ### Add to npm